-I just made up assignments as I went, assessing my students on what I taught (which they did teach me to do in my Master's degree!) when I felt like I needed to know if they were processing what I was teaching.
-I'd usually try to keep the points simple, like 10 points, 50 points, 100 points, depending on how crucial I thought the assignment was.
+When I started teaching, I just made up assignments as I went, assessing my students on what I taught (which they did teach me to do in my Master's degree!) whenever I felt like I needed to know if they were learning things.
+I'd usually try to keep the points simple, like 10 , 50 , or 100 points, depending on how crucial I thought the assignment should be.
 Then, at the end of the semester, I'd add up all these assignments, plug them into Canvas or Blackboard, and bam! there's my students' grades.
-It took a long time because I'd do a lot of "little" assignments, and my eyes would get crossed eyed from looking at the computer screen for so long.
+It took a long time because I'd do a lot of "little" assignments, and my eyes would get crossed from looking at the computer screen for so long.
 Thank goodness for Hubby who read my grades off for me (which I always recorded by hand).

 The 1,000 Points System

-I'm embarrassed to admit, but it was only last year that I decided that I'd decide at the beginning of a semester to have a set number of points to award my students.
+I'm embarrassed to admit, but it was only last year that I decided at the beginning of a semester to have a total set number of points to award my students.
 Hubby suggested 1,000.
 It's a good large number, but not too difficult to work with mathematically.

-I still did quite a bit of data entry, but I soon learned to cluster assignments in this way, so students could see what each assignment belonged (i.e participation or writing project, etc.).
+I still did quite a bit of data entry, but I soon learned to cluster assignments in this way, so students could see where each assignment belonged (i.e participation or writing project, etc.).